Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 in a family of five and a son to Dr. Kayode Jacob Onaleye and Mrs. Kayode Faith

-Ques: So can we know what this Zenith Self-Empowerment
+Question: So can we know what this Zenith Self-Empowerment

 Movement is all about?